amazon-archives/data-pipeline-samples/samples/HadoopTerasort/README.md

 The python driver (optional) will create and activate a pipeline from the pipeline template JSON.
-To use the python driver is optional.
-You could skip steps 1,2,3 and use AWS CLI or Console instead.
+The python driver is optional.
+You could skip the driver and use AWS CLI or Console instead.
 The instructions at https://github.com/awslabs/data-pipeline-samples tell you how to create, setup, and activate a pipeline.

 ##1.
 Ensure python 2.7 is installed.